Mickey Thompson hired good friend Dave MacDonald to run one of his radical new low-slung racers in the '64 Indy 500.

 Mickey and crew work feverishly in the hopes of qualifying two, or even all three cars into the field.
 Eddie Johnson will try to qualify the

 Dave MacDonald left California Friday morning May 22nd and was back at Indy that evening.
 He and the team were all at the track

-Happiness ends quickly for MacDonald however as the next day he hears good friend Fireball Roberts is involved in a serious crash at
+The joy of Eddie qualifying ends quickly for MacDonald as the next day he hears that good friend Fireball Roberts was involved in a

 Carb Day May 28th and drivers get one last practice session before the race.
 Dave MacDonald is out with the #83 Ford at the same time